Posts

 Image

-Why wouldn't God defeat Satan once and for all? { The idea behind this article popped up as I was reading Loren Cunningham’s book, Making Jesus Lord.
+" This is a wrong perception; God is not waging war against the devil " Why wouldn't God defeat Satan once and for all? { The idea behind this article popped up as I was reading Loren Cunningham’s book, Making Jesus Lord.
 It is a great book that I would admonish any Christian to read. } Throughout history, humanity has grappled with the profound concepts of good and evil.
 These fundamental forces shape our beliefs, actions, and perceptions of the world around us.
 Many seek answers to the age-old question of why evil exists in a world created by a benevolent God.
 By delving into the rich tapestry of scripture, we can gain insight into the mystery of good and evil and uncover the divine plan that underpins our existence.
 Join us on a spiritual journey as we explore the complexities of morality, free will, redemption, and the ultimate triumph of goodness over darkness through the lens of sacred texts.
-1. The Nature of Good and Evil in Scripture The Bible teaches us about the nature of good and evil, shedding light on why evil persists alongsi
+1. The Nature of Good and Evil in Scri

 Hebrews 11:1-3